Pylons/pyramid/README.txt

 repoze.bfg
 ==========

-``repoze.bfg`` is a web application framework.
-It is inspired by Zope, and uses Zope-related libraries to do much of its work, however it's simpler than any released version of Zope.
+``repoze.bfg`` is a Python web application framework.
+It is inspired by Zope, and uses Zope libraries to do much of its work.
+However, it simpler than any than any released version of Zope.  ``repoze.bfg`` uses the WSGI protocol to handle requests and responses.

 Installation
 ------------